forestgrape/coronavirus/index.md

 All known forms of life on earth interact with the environment at the molecular level on the basis of enzymes made of RNA and proteins (only RNA in the case of [viroids](#viroid)), which catalyze interactions in watery solutions.

-The simplest forms of life are:
+The simplest forms of life are viriods.
 > <span id='viroid'>*Viroids* are pieces of RNA able catalyze self reproduction.</span>

-All other known forms of life also encode enzymes made of proteins:
+All other known forms of life also encode enzymes made of proteins.
 > <span id='protein'>*Proteins* are amino acids chained together.</protein>

-Proteins are made by ribosomes:
+Proteins are assembled by ribosomes:
 > <span id='ribosome'> *Ribosomes* read positive sense RNA</span>, called <spand id='mrna'> *messenger RNA* or just *mRNA* </span>, and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
 This process is called <span id='translation'>*translation*</span> since the mRNA is translated to a protein.

 ### lifetime storage
-[in work]
+[in work] As noted above form of life have to ability to memorize environment interactions.
 4 forms of lifetime storage are known to be used on todays earth.

 * ##### ssrna
     single stranded RNA:
     - unstable
-    - difficult and mutation rich duplication
-    - recombinations are possible upon duplication
+    - difficult to reliably duplicate, recombinations are possible upon duplication
 * ##### dsrna
     double standed RNA:
-    - unstable
+    - somewhat unstable
     - somewhat reliable duplication possible
 * ##### ssdna
     single stranded DNA: